Bernardo-e/ShadowNetAI/README.md

 ---

-Built with ❤️ by Bernardo (Berd) and the ShadowNet Team.
+Built with ❤️ by Bernardo and the ShadowNet Team.